edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

 As long as you're inside the project directory, all CLI commands will be executed against this instance.

-You can run :code:`edgedb` in your terminal to open an interactive REPL to your instance.
+You can run |gelcmd| in your terminal to open an interactive REPL to your instance.

 .. code-block:: bash

     $ gel

+    # or
+    $ npx gel

 **Install the Gel npm package**